Mongrel.io User Documentation

 format: Enables pretty-printing of the XML output with proper indentation and line breaks.
 When

-false, produces compact single-line XML.
-Set totruefor human-readable output. -
+false, produces compact single-line XML. -

 arrayNodeName: Specifies the tag name to use when building XML from an array at the root level.
-For example, setting this to

 Attribute Control